Immersive Yoga & Meditation

 Please complete the following:

-We know that living at the ashram isn’t for everyone.
-Sometimes, it simply isn’t the right time in someone’s life for this much structure.
-Other times, it may not be the right path altogether.
-But for some, it’s exactly the right time—and exactly the right path.
-At Shambhavananda Yoga, we don’t try to force our path on anyone.
-Instead, we serve it with devotion and allow each student to truly understand what they are receiving, empowering them to choose whether to take the next step.
+We know that living at the ashram isn’t right for everyone.
+Or, it’s not the right time to join such structured community living.
+But for some, it’s exactly the right time—and exactly the right path — to propel oneself in new direction.
+At ShambhvAnanda Yoga, we do not force our path on anyone.
+Instead, we live our own path authentically and give each person the support to truly understand for themselves what it means to live consciously, empowering them to take their next steps.

 In this video, we take time to talk openly about the work-study program: what you’ll be receiving, what is expected, and the many benefits that come with it.
 From there, it’s yours to explore—to see if this opportunity resonates with you and feels like the right next step in your journey.